Yingliang-Du/gorm-envers-grails-plugin/README.md

 * Grails application running at http://localhost:8080
 * Do CRUD operation on AuditedDomain and NonAuditedDomain with Grails default interface
 * Check out the Database Console in browser at: http://localhost:8080/dbconsole
-* Notice the audit table for AuditedDomain had been created: AUDITED_DOMAIN_AUD
+* Notice the audit table for AuditedDomain had been created: AUDITED_DOMAIN_AUD, and change history of that domain object was loged into this table